To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 HNW Lending restarted offering a small amount of lending against properties in foreign countries in 2021.
 It still needs to build up a record here, but it did learn the hard way on some early problem foreign debts – which were fully recovered.

 HNW Lending’s bad-debt recovery processes have been proven time and again.
-It has chased late debts rapidly and pursued borrowers hard, although it has shown compassion at times for specific cases.
+It has chased late debts rapidly and pursued borrowers hard, which is necessary for these loans.
+Although it has shown compassion at times for specific cases, it pursues bad debts aggressively with a wide range of techniques.

 How good are HNW Lending’s interest rates, bad debts and margin of safety?

 History has shown that almost all loans that turn bad recover in full – complete with additional interest.
-For example, just £70,000 of the first £55 million lent through HNW Lending was written off (0.1%), with just 5% of the remaining loans outstanding and in good stead.
+For example, just £500,000 of the first £62 million lent through HNW Lending was written off (less than 1%).
+Just 1% of that £62 million remains outstanding.

-HNW Lending* repeatedly defies gravity.
-Up until the 2020, each year has had high bad debts – often 20% or 30% – but it goes on to recover virtually all of the amounts due.
+HNW Lending repeatedly defies gravity.
+Each year has had high bad debts – often 20%, 30% or even 40%+.
+But it goes on to recover virtually all of the amounts due.
+There have been four or five waves of those rising and falling bad debts as the recoveries come in over several years.
 Lenders are paid interest for the entire period the loans were outstanding, including when the debts were bad.

-There’s already sufficient history to show that, at the very least, the ride has become a lot less wild.
-This won’t necessarily improve your returns, since recovery has always been so good, but it might be easier on your health.
+At the very least, the data over the past four years shows the ride has become a lot less wild for many lenders.
+This won’t necessarily improve your returns, since recovery has always been so good, but it might be easier on your mental health.

 HNW Lending’s Auto Invest